 Distributing Share Classes are each available in four distribution frequencies, monthly, quarterly, semi-annually and annually to be issued at the Manager's discretion.
 Monthly dividends for each month will be declared at month end with a view to the same being paid within 20 business days.
 Quarterly dividends will normally be declared in July (in respect of the first quarter of the ICAV's financial year, which commences on 1 May), October (in respect of the second quarter of the ICAV's financial year), January (in respect of the third quarter of the ICAV's financial year) and April (in respect of the fourth quarter of the ICAV's financial year) and/or such other times as the Manager deems appropriate with a view to the same being paid in August, November, February and May (respectively).
-Semi-annual dividends will normally be declared in October (in respect of the first half of the ICAV's financial year) and April (in respect of the second half of the ICAV's financial year) and/or such other times as the Manager deems appropriate with a view to the same being paid in November and May (respectively).
+Semi-annual dividends will normally be declared in October (in respect of the first half of the ICAV's financial year) and/or such other times as the Manager deems appropriate with a view to the same being paid in August, November, February and May (respectively).
+Semi-annual dividends will normally be declared in October (in respect of the first half of the ICAV's financial year) and/or such other times as the Manager deems appropriate with a view to the same being paid in November and May (respectively).
+Annual dividends will normally be declared in April and/or such other times as the Manager deems appropriate with a view to the same being paid in November and May (respectively).
 Annual dividends will normally be declared in April and/or such other times as the Manager deems appropriate with a view to the same being paid in May.
 Dividends will be paid by way of electronic transfer to the bank account detailed on the Application Form or as subsequently notified to the Manager in writing.